CPCLab/lister/README.md

 This repository contains a set of files to parse documentation of experiments in eLabFTW.

-A more detailed explanation regarding LISTER is provided in the following paper: _Semiautomatic Metadata Extraction from Annotated Experiment Documentation in eLabFTW_(https://www.biorxiv.org/content/10.1101/2023.02.20.529231v1)
+A more detailed explanation regarding LISTER is provided in the following paper: https://pubs.acs.org/doi/10.1021/acs.jcim.3c00744

 Additional resources are avaible to try out LISTER on your own: